 Livestock Disease Control Act 1994 (review)

-VCAT can review certain decisions made by the Minister for Agriculture and the Secretary of the Department of Jobs, Precincts and Regions under the Livestock Disease Control Act 1994.
+VCAT can review certain decisions made by the Minister for Agriculture and the Secretary of the Department of Energy, Environment and Climate Action under the Livestock Disease Control Act 1994.

 This page provides general information and should not be considered as legal advice.
 Seek legal advice if you are unsure about your legal rights.
 Be aware that the law can change.